Please review our class policies and let us know if you have any questions.

 SESSION CLASSES, WORKSHOPS, & CAMPS

-- All open session classes, workshops, and camps are for sale at necenterforcircusarts.asapconnected.com.
+- All available session classes, workshops, and camps are open for registration at necenterforcircusarts.asapconnected.com.

 - Enrollment for session classes stays open through the first week of each session.